TaraRhoseyn/kicks_ecomm_store/README.md

 ### Acknowledgements

-- To my fiancee Yasmine Haggar for her testing support and feedback on this project.
+- To my wife Yasmine Rhoseyn for her testing support and feedback on this project.
 - To my mentor Mo Shami for his feedback, advice and support.
 - To the Code Institute slack community of students and alumni for their helpful advice, resources, guidance and support.